UK Breaks New Ground: People with HIV Can Now Donate Eggs and Sperm

-In a groundbreaking move, people with non-transmissible HIV in the UK are now permitted to donate eggs or sperm to their partners for fertility treatment.
-This significant change comes as part of an amendment to the Human Fertilisation and Embryology Act, allowing more individuals, including those in same-sex relationships, to pursue their dreams of starting a family.
+In a landmark shake-up, the UK has given the green light for people with non-transmissible HIV to donate eggs or sperm to their partners for fertility treatment.
+This bold move, amending the Human Fertilisation and Embryology Act, opens the door for more individuals—including same-sex couples—to start families.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.